krios2146/application/README.md

 # application
 This is my first spring project

-It's very simple site, that shows some records from DB and allows you to add a new record or delete an existing one

-I start learn java on March of 2022
+It's very simple site

+For now it can:
+- show some records from DB
+- add a new record
+- delete an existing one